kubedb/docs/docs/guides/neo4j/tls/overview/index.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

 # Neo4j TLS/SSL Encryption
+## Before You Begin

-**Prerequisite:** To configure TLS/SSL in `Neo4j`, KubeDB uses `cert-manager` to issue certificates.
+To configure TLS/SSL in `Neo4j`, KubeDB uses `cert-manager` to issue certificates.
 Make sure `cert-manager` is installed in your cluster.
 You can install it by following the official guide [here](https://cert-manager.io/docs/installation/kubernetes/).

 To issue certificates, the following cert-manager CRDs are used: